NandhiniRam2005/CS3500-KollywoodTacos.Pair-Assignment8-Chatting.ChatServer/ChatServer/README.md

 ```

 # Comments to Evaluators:
+A TA told us to only create two loggers for the entire solution, including both
+the ChatServer and ChatClient classes.
+So we created only two instances of
+ILoger for the server and one for the client, rather than multiple
+loggers across all our classes.
+Only allowing two loggers in our entire solution,
+made it so that we had to change the public API/ method signatures to take in a logger
+parameter which a TA also told was okay to do in the Server method.

+- The ChatServer logger handles logging of server events such as client connections, message
+  broadcasting, and error warnings.
+- The ChatClient logger, similarly, tracks client-side events like connection status and received
+  messages.

 # Assignment Specific Topics
 1. Instrumenting your code to log the "right" message, to the "right" place, at the "right" time..